 Barry Berke, a lawyer for Menefee, 47, of Austin, Texas, called the complaint a “misguided attempt” to blame his client and others for losses that resulted from the collapse of the U.S. housing market.

-A lawyer for Carroll, 49, of Port Washington, New York, did not return a call for comment.
+A lawyer for Carroll, 49, of Port Washington DC, New York, did not return a call for comment.

 The complaint alleges violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), based on mail fraud, wire fraud, bank fraud as well as other misconduct.